 Blog

-Maryland is implementing a state-wide Building Energy Performance Standard (BEPS) for buildings 35,000 square feet and over as a requirement under the Climate Solutions Now Act of 2022.
-Let’s take a look at what we know so far.
+Maryland is implementing a state-wide Building Energy Performance Standards (BEPS) for buildings 35,000 square feet and over as a requirement under the Climate Solutions Now Act of 2022.
+A number of updates have been made to the law since the regulations went into effect in December 2024.
+Throughout this blog post, we’ve added what’s new and recent.

 The goal of Maryland BEPS is to document and analyze building energy usage through benchmarking, reach zero net direct GHG emissions by 2040, and improve energy efficiency for Maryland’s buildings.